kaievns/the-log/posts/lead/drafts/four-types-of-work.md

 - Unplanned projects

 The idea is to maximise production volume _while driving the cost down_.
-The product itself was never the point, building a system that maximises the product output and drives costs down was.
+The product itself was never the point in this framework.
+Building a system that maximises the product output and drives costs down was.
 And that puts the whole system upside down.

-Normally a company would put a product at the top of their priorities.
+Normally a company would put the product work at the top of their priorities.
 While understandable, that might not actually be to the best interest of the business.
 To put it simply if product is put ahead of operational efficiency it won't necessarily result in profits.

-And so, in Golratt's theory it was all about finding the system's constraints that increase throughput and reduce costs, and then addressing them.
+And so, in Golratt's theory it was all about finding the system's constraints that limit throughput and adds up the costs, and then addressing them.
 And to that end the amount of work that goes into each category was supposed to be _tracked_ not _preallocated_.

 The unplanned work needs to be driven down as much as possible--preferably to zero--through improving quality.
 Operational improvements should be the most prioritised work, as they directly improve the bottom line.
-And internal projects are aimed at reducing the inventory (aka the backlog of unfinished work in our case).
+Second to that would be internal projects that are aimed at reducing the inventory (aka the backlog of unfinished work in our case).

 ## The crescendo